-The Caribbean migrants believed that they were answering the call to arms of the ‘mother country’ during the war and later when it came to rebuild Britain.
-Slavery was not so much of a distant memory and coming from commonwealth countries that had yet to win independence, everything they had learned in school had led them to believe that they too, were English men and women.
+The Caribbean migrants believed that they were answering the call to arms of the ‘mother country’ during the war and later when it came to rebuilding Britain.
+Slavery was not so much of a distant memory, and coming from commonwealth countries that had yet to win independence, everything they had learned in school had led them to believe that they, too, were English men and women.

 - he offered tenants a modest sum to leave

 - tenants’ lives were made intolerable with all night music and parties in the rooms next door

 - Rachman’s henchmen would go in and cut off electricity and water and break locks and lavatories